-Myanmar’s future: Asean tries negotiation as the military junta digs in
+Myanmar’s future: ASEAN tries negotiation as the military junta digs in

 Short, bespectacled and monotonous in his speech, Senior General Min Aung Hlaing might seem an unlikely despot.
-Yet the colourless general leading Myanmar’s military junta has brought the Southeast Asian country to its deepest crisis since it gained independence from Britain more than 70 years ago, in the rubble of World War Two.
+Yet the colourless general leading Myanmar’s military junta has brought the southeast Asian country to its deepest crisis since it gained independence from Britain more than 70 years ago in the rubble of the Second World War.

-Before he launched his coup d’état on February 1 this year, the country had just completed its second credible election in a row, after half a century of military dictatorship.
-Myanmar had also made an early start on Covid-19 inoculation – using vaccines from India – after managing earlier outbreaks of the virus without its threadbare healthcare system being overwhelmed.
+Before he launched his coup d’etat on 1 February this year, the country had just completed its second credible election in a row, after half a century of military dictatorship.
+Myanmar had also made an early start on Covid-19 inoculation – using vaccines from India – after managing earlier outbreaks of the virus without its threadbare healthcare system becoming overwhelmed.

 Join our new commenting forum